sebastianbirk/pytorch-mlops-template-azure-ml/README.md

 ## Description

-This repository contains an end-to-end implementation of an image classification model built with PyTorch on Azure ML.
-It can be used as an MLOps template repository to quickly bootstrap similar modeling workloads.
+This repository contains an end-to-end implementation of an image classification model built with PyTorch on Azure ML, leveraging Azure ML's MLOps capabilities.
+It can be used as a template repository to quickly bootstrap similar modeling workloads (from development to production).

 # Building and Running Image Locally
 docker build -t dog_clf_flask_app .